By:

 Mabel Fatokun

-JAPA DIARY: What Is Your Story Or The Glory
+JAPA DIARY: What Is Your Story Or Glory; The Confessions

 Japa (simply “relocation to Foreign Lands) is not restricted to the average or underprivileged group as it already is.
 In actuality, most Africans in Japa’s vision are wealthy or somewhat well-off.
 They are already successful in their countries and able to weather the “hard times,” which translates to them being even more comfortable homeowners with one or more side gigs that supplement their income.